Jack Campagnolo: Background

 Campagnolo was born in Tully, Queensland, Australia.
 He is of Italian descent.

 Playing career

 Club career

 Campagnolo played in 21 games, and scored 3 tries for the South Sydney Rabbitohs in the 2022 NSW Cup.

+London Broncos

+On 15 January 2024 it was reported that he had signed for London Broncos in the Super League.

 International career

 In 2022 Campagnolo was named in the Italy squad for the 2021 Rugby League World Cup.